Best Nespresso Machines for 2019

 All About Nespresso Coffee and Nespresso Coffee Makers

 Nespresso is owned by Nestle and their head office facility is based in Lausanne in Switzerland.
 The brand prides itself on quality and innovation as well as offering a premium level of customer service.

 A revolutionary brand, Nespresso was responsible for introducing coffee pod technology with their innovative system that transformed how consumers made their own coffee at home.
 As well as manufacturing espresso and coffee machines, it also makes coffee capsules (sometimes referred to as coffee pods) for use in their own coffee machines suitable for home use or in offices and similar.

 When the pods first came to market, they truly were revolutionary providing a pre-portioned single dose of ground coffee beans to make a quick, tasty cup of coffee.
 The pods were only really designed to work with their own technology.
 To use them, a consumer would simply place inside their Nespresso machine, press the button which pierced the capsule and then flooded it with heated water to prepare a cup.

 Nestle positions Nespresso as not just about coffee but about the whole process.
-They believe coffee to be a very sensory experience, to be enjoyed and savoured.
+They believe coffee to be a very sensory experience, to be enjoyed and savored.
 That’s one of the reasons why their technology and their coffee is so popular among consumers worldwide.
 A trusted brand, it’s formed a community of coffee lovers around the world and the brand is committed to a number of values including: